As Long as You Love Me (Justin Bieber song): Live performances

 Bieber performed the song for the first time in Oslo, Norway, at the Oslo Opera House, on May 30, 2012, at his Believe promo tour.
 Also Bieber performed the song, with Big Sean, on the Today Show on June 15, 2012, and again with Big Sean at the 2012 Teen Choice Awards, in a medley with "Boyfriend".
 Bieber also performed the song, once again with Big Sean, during the season finale of the NBC summer reality talent show America's Got Talent.
 He also performed in late September on Dancing with the Stars, and on the February 9, 2013, episode of Saturday Night Live, which he also hosted.
 Bieber has also performed the song on the 2012 Victoria's Secret Fashion show on November 7, 2012, in a medley with "Boyfriend".
 On March 28, 2015, Bieber performed a duet with Ariana Grande on The Honeymoon Tour in Miami.
 Bieber performed the song at the 2015 Wango Tango.
+On April 18, 2026, Bieber performed the song with Big Sean again during Coachella 2026, along with "No Pressure", from his 2015 album Purpose, another track featuring Big Sean.